 The music too, borrows a note from a previous end-of-the-world flick.
 Remember that groovy odd tune called “It’s a Wonderful Life” by Sparklehorse on the soundtrack for the Dawn of the Dead remake?
 Remember how ironic it was in that trailer, evoking the calm before the storm?
 The same effect is used in Legend, as Neville and Max religiously listen to Bob Marley’s “Three Little Birds” (whose refrain reassures, “everything’s going to be ok”) every single day.
 There’s a quiet desperation about that act.
 The song is calming to Neville, but we sense that without that song, he just might fall off the edge of sanity.

 Curiously, it’s with Marley that we find Neville’s true motivation.
 He tells us that Marley’s own determination to sing days after an assassination attempt was the only way he saw fit to bring light to the darkness.
-Not insignificantly, Marley’s posthumous compilation album (what Neville gushes as “the best album ever made”) is entitled “Legend” and it is the best-selling reggae album ever 2.
+Not insignificantly, Marley’s posthumous compilation album (what Neville gushes as “the best album ever made”) is entitled “Legend” and it is the best-selling reggae album ever 2Wiki article.

 And finally, there are also similarities to Children of Men‘s mass quarantine environment.
 Where the former showed us how that looked in the moment, Legend shows us the aftermath of humanity’s last passing.
 What’s left is an endlessly fascinating picture of what that could look like.
 Vast New York streets both packed with vacant cars and empty of all life, save the occasional herd of deer.
 Random skyscraper buildings draped in billowing plastic as some sort of last-ditch quarantine effort by its sole survivors; streets taken over by shoulder-height weeds; the sounds of locusts and bird flocks replacing that of taxicab and tire.
 These moments in Legend are nothing short of breathtaking.